Gabbers18/Fall2023/Coursework/Visualizing_Childrens_Word_Learning/README.md

 - Visualize trends across time
 - Visualizing relationships between variables
 - Discovering Simpson’s paradox via visualizations

 ### **Exercises**

-1. **Get to Know Your Data**
-   - Find the three most commonly produced words by 18-month-olds.
-   - Identify the least likely sound to be produced at 30 months.
+1. Identify the three most commonly produced words by 18-month-olds.
+Among the "sounds" category, which sound is least likely to be produced at 30 months?

-2. **Plot Word Learning Over Time (Sounds Category)**
-   - Plot the proportion of children producing words in the "sounds" category from 16 to 30 months.
-   - Identify the word children tend to know best.
-   - Determine which word is learned the fastest from 16 to 25 months and speculate why.
+2. Plot the learning trajectory of words in the "sounds" category from 16 to 30 months.
+Use proportion of children producing the word on the y-axis and age on the x-axis.
+Which word do children know best?
+Which is learned the fastest from 16 to 25 months, and why might that be?

-3. **Plot Word Learning by Category**
-   - Create a plot showing word learning trajectories for different categories (e.g., sounds, body parts, pronouns, etc.).
-   - Use facets or linetypes to differentiate categories.

-4. **Word Frequency & Learning**
+3. Plot the learning trajectories for different word categories: "sounds," "games_routines," "body_parts," "animals," "clothing," "people," "pronouns," "connecting_words," "quantifiers," and "helping_verbs."
+Use proportion of children producing the word on the y-axis and age on the x-axis.
+Consider using faceting or linetypes for clarity.

-   - List the 10 most and least frequent words in the dataset.
+4. List the 10 most and least frequent words in the dataset.

-   - Plot the relationship between word frequency and the proportion of children producing the word at 24 months, using log-transformed frequency.
+5. Create a plot showing the relationship between word frequency and the proportion of children producing the word at 24 months.
+Use log-transformed frequency on the x-axis.

-   - Add a linear fit and describe the relationship (positive, negative, or non-existent).
+6. Add a linear trend line to the plot using `geom_smooth(method="lm")`.

-5. **Faceted Plot by Category**
-   - Recreate the previous plot but facet by word category.
-   - Compare the relationships observed in this plot vs. the previous one.

-6. **Qualitative Analysis**
-   - Consider why some word categories are harder for children to learn despite being common.
-   - Reflect on how words used in books differ from words heard by toddlers.
+7. Describe the relationship: Is it positive, negative, or non-existent?
+Is this surprising?
+What could explain it?

-   - Identify low-frequency word categories that children might hear often despite low representation in books.
+8. Identify low-frequency word categories that children might hear often despite their low presence in written texts.

-   - Find the most frequent words in categories that are hard for children to learn (e.g., quantifiers, connecting words) and consider how often children hear them.
+9. Find the most frequent words in categories that are difficult for children to learn (e.g., quantifiers, connecting words).
+How often do children hear these words in everyday speech?